loveencounterflow/dbay/README-construction.md

     instance:

     ```coffee
-    dbay1 = new Dba { ram: true, }
+    db1 = new Dbay { ram: true, }
-    dbay2 = new Dba dbay1.cfg
+    db2 = new Dbay db1.cfg
     ```

 ### All Parameters in Systematic Order

-**Note** in the below tables, `in.*` parameters are those passed in when calling `new Dbay { ... }`; `out.*` parameters are those to be found under `dbay.cfg.*` in the newly constructed instance.
+**Note** in the below tables, `in.*` parameters are those passed in when calling `new Dbay { ... }`; `out.*` parameters are those to be found under `db.cfg.*` in the newly constructed instance.
 Observe that

 * where `in.*` parameters are shown with `null` values here they can also be `undefined` or missing;
-* where `out.*` parameters are shown with `null` values they will be missing from `dbay.cfg`.
-This omission of `null` values is deemed advantageous for the human reader who will have less text to process when printing `dbay.cfg` for introspection, and fewer combinations of values have to be pondered.
+* where `out.*` parameters are shown with `null` values they will be missing from `db.cfg`.
+This omission of `null` values is deemed advantageous for the human reader who will have less text to process when printing `db.cfg` for introspection, and fewer combinations of values have to be pondered.
 * For combinations that are unacceptable (cause errors), `out.*` parameters are left unspecified.

-In addition to the `out.*` parameters listed, `dbay.cfg.url` will be set whenever `dbnick` is set.
+In addition to the `out.*` parameters listed, `db.cfg.url` will be set whenever `dbnick` is set.
 This URL will be of the form
 * `file:_icql_6200294332?mode=memory&cache=shared` when generated, or
 * `file:your_db_name_here?mode=memory&cache=shared` where `dbnick` is given (as `'your_db_name_here'` in